ABUS Chain Lock 1200 Web Review

 Security

-Unlike other lightweight bike locks from our lineup of our favorite bike locks, the ABUS Chain Lock 1200 Web deserves a special shout-out.
+Unlike other lightweight bike locks from our lineup, the ABUS Chain Lock 1200 Web deserves a special shout-out.
 Typically, our testers can defeat the lightweight locks with one cut and one tool.
 However, the 1200 Web defies this standard because of its steel chain and its nylon sheath.
 And, before you say, Nylon can't protect my bike!, give us a chance to explain.
 Even on a low-priced product, ABUS provides a small innovation.

 Most locks are kaput after tin snips, or bolt cutters cut them — the cut opens the lock, allowing the thief to remove your bike.
 In contrast, this ABUS chain hangs on stubbornly because the thick nylon is still wrapped around your tires and frame and whatever object you've locked it to.
 We seriously struggled to get through the sheath with tin snips or bolt cutters.
 We had to use the blade of a pocket knife to get through it.
 So, the ABUS 1200 chain requires a second step to steal the bike.
 Either the thief fumbles with tin snips or wire cutters to get through the nylon (which takes forever!), or they have to use another cutting device to go through a thick textile fabric.